-The Global Forest Watch APITrack this API allows developers to retrieve information on forest change measures, including cover loss, tree cover gain, and disturbances.
+The Global Forest Watch API allows developers to retrieve information on forest change measures, including cover loss, tree cover gain, and disturbances.
 Also retrieve FORMA (FORest Monitoring for Action) alerts, IMAZON SAD (Deforestation Alert System) alerts, QUICC (Quarterly Indicator of Cover Change) alerts, and NASA active fires with this API.

 9. IQAir AirVisual API